Hero

 Summary

 Fathom is a privacy-focused web analytics tool that tracks pageviews and events without cookies or personal data.
 You get real-time reports, unlimited data retention, unlimited sites, and simple dashboards.
-While Fathom isn't truly open source (it's proprietary with a self-host license available), it's included here because it's a popular alternative in the privacy-first analytics space.
+Fathom isn't truly open source (it's proprietary with a self-host license available), but it's here because it's a popular privacy-first alternative.

 • Homepage: https://usefathom.com